 Novavax (NVAX) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the vaccine maker had gained 110.87% over the past month, outpacing the Medical sector's gain of 4.84% and the S&P 500's gain of 5.26% in that time.
+Prior to today's trading, shares of the vaccine maker had gained 109.6% over the past month.
+This has outpaced the Medical sector's gain of 3.63% and the S&P 500's gain of 5.15% in that time.

 Investors will be hoping for strength from NVAX as it approaches its next earnings release.
-On that day, NVAX is projected to report earnings of -$0.26 per share, which would represent year-over-year growth of 84.62%.
-Our most recent consensus estimate is calling for quarterly revenue of $45.50 million, up 1254.17% from the year-ago period.
+The company is expected to report EPS of -$0.36, up 78.7% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $45.50 million, up 1254.17% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for NVAX.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for NVAX should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 220.24% higher.
-NVAX is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 406.67% higher within the past month.
+NVAX is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, NVAX is holding a Forward P/E ratio of 48.98.
-This valuation marks a premium compared to its industry's average Forward P/E of 28.43.
+Looking at its valuation, NVAX is holding a Forward P/E ratio of 25.42.
+For comparison, its industry has an average Forward P/E of 25.59, which means NVAX is trading at a discount to the group.

 Click to get this free report